 So we have our location, time to introduce our characters.
 Since there’s so much I don’t know about the Earl Family, I’ll start with what I do know.
 Robert Earl was my 5th great-grandfather.
 His father was Ebenezer Earl, and Ebenezer had a brother named James.

 In 1778, they were named as members of the militia in nearby Northampton County.
 And Ebenezer is on the tax rolls for Northampton County in 1781, in a town called Lower Smithfield (just on the Pennsylvania side of the Delaware River, but still part of the general Minisink Valley region).

 The Pennsylvania Archives includes some papers concerning the events of the Pennamite period in the Wyoming Valley.
 One list names James and Ebenezer Earl among those “plundered and ordered off the ground on pain of Death, and their houses burned over their heads, but are remaining at Wyoming.”
-(I’m fairly certain they weren’t from Connecticut, so these must have been retaliatory attacks on Pennsylvanians by the Yankees.)
+(I’m fairly certain they weren’t from Connecticut – so perhaps these were retaliatory attacks on Pennsylvanians by the Yankees.)

 This document places the brothers in the Wyoming Valley at some point around 1784, the time of the “second” Pennamite Wars.
 And since the purpose of the list was to name those residents who were resolved to stay in the Valley, it’s presumed they continued to reside there for a time.

 (Apparently only something like the American Revolution could interrupt these folks slaughtering one another – the first Wars were in 1769-70 and 1775; the second in 1784.)

 In June 1789, sons of both Ebenezer and James were baptized by a minister from the Machackemack Dutch Reformed Church, and those baptismal records appear alongside the notation “Wyomy [place of baptism]”.